whilestevego/tic-tac-toe/README.md

 # Tic Tac Toe

-Not quite functional.
-Begins of Tic Tac Toe game being built with React.
+A Tic Tac Toe game built with React + Webpack.
+Reload the page to play again.

 ### Check it out